Mostly Resilient

 Fundraisers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Fundraising is "Mostly Resilient" because the heart of the job — building genuine relationships with donors, showing up at events, and making people feel connected to a cause — is something AI simply can't replicate.
-Sure, AI is already handling the routine stuff like drafting thank-you letters, cleaning up donor data, and writing first-pass appeal letters, which means some of your daily tasks will shift or speed up.
+Fundraising is labeled "Mostly Resilient" because the heart of the job, building genuine relationships with donors, showing up at events, and telling compelling stories, is something AI simply cannot replicate.
+AI tools are already handling the routine stuff like writing first drafts, cleaning up donor data, and sending acknowledgment letters, which actually frees fundraisers up to focus more on the human connection side of their work.

 Read full analysis